Messiria people: Background

-Historical grazing disputes
+Grazing disputes

-During the dry season the Misseriya migrate to the river Kiir in Abyei.
-They call the region the Bahr Al Arab.
+During the dry season the Misseriya migrate to the Kiir River in Abyei.
+They call the region the Bahr el Arab.

-Both branches of Messiria, the Humr and the Zurug, are involved in historical grazing disputes and isolated fights along their southern borders, either with Dinka, Nuer or Nuba over grazing and water resources.
-The traditional fighting was intensified during the first Southern guerrilla’s fighting, called Anyanya, in 1964 when a whole Messiria nomad camp around lake Abyyad was massacred in a terrible human slaughter by Anyanya fighters, none were spared including children, elderly and brides; many Messiria were abducted and women were raped by the rebels.
-The Messiria retaliated with a sequence of attacks targeting Southern villages and nomadic camps; they abducted children and raided cattle.
+Both branches of Messiria, the Humr and the Zurug, are involved in historical grazing disputes and isolated fights along their southern borders, either with Dinka, Nuer, or Nuba over grazing and water resources.
+The traditional fighting was intensified during the first southern guerrilla's fighting, called Anyanya, in 1964 when a whole Messiria nomad camp around Lake Abyyad was massacred by Anyanya fighters, none were spared including children, elderly and brides; many Messiria were abducted and women were raped by the rebels.
+The Messiria retaliated with a sequence of attacks targeting southern villages and nomadic camps; they abducted children and raided cattle.
 At the time, the abductions and retaliations became the norm in the region, but, mostly children and cattle were retrieved by local authorities and the spirit and will of coexistence always prevailed.

-Such targeting of Anyanya fighters on Messiria nomads lead to Messiria starting to accumulate weaponry to counterbalance the rebel fighters' force.
+Such targeting of Messiria nomads by Anyanya fighters lead to Messiria starting to accumulate weaponry to counterbalance the rebel fighters' force.
 Earlier incidents in the early eighteenth century during British rule, had led to both Hawazma and Messiria taking up arms.
-In around 1908, the British armed the Nuba to fight against the expansion of the Northern Arabs in the region.
+In around 1908, the British armed the Nuba to fight against the expansion of the northern Arabs in the region.
 Weapons, known locally as Marmatoun and Ab’gikra, were as common among Nuba as AK-47 among Baggara Arabs today.
 All these indicate that the ingredients of ethnic war already exist in the region and the new SPLA war was just an ignition of an existing ethnic chasm in the area.

-In Abyei the Dinka Ngok and Misseryia are engaged in territorial disputes.
+In Abyei, the Ngok Dinka and Messiria are engaged in territorial disputes.